gatling/frontline-doc/content/reference/current/release/release-notes/index.md

 * FL-809: Git Repository: Fix impossibility to switch from http repository with credentials to ssh
 * FL-818: GCE Support: Fix some issue with deprecated Google libs
 * FL-820: Azure Pool: Improve error signaling
+* FL-823: AWS Pool: No error message when the profile is incorrect
+* FL-824: Global Properties: Can't set the JVM Options to nothing

 ### 1.14.3 (2021-07-06)